tobeal/tobeal/README.md

 ### Hello there I´m Tobeal👋
 I am Alberto i have 24 years old,Graduated in computer engineering, currently studying intelligent systems at the University of Salamanca.
 My interests include: data mining, big data and learning algorithms.
+### 👦 About Me

--  📓 I’m currently studying intelligent systems at the University of Salamanca.
+ 📓 I’m currently studying intelligent systems at the University of Salamanca.

 - ### 📝 Personal Project
     #### DiscoverSelf: